shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 - **Individual Contest Notifications**: Each contest gets its own message with formatted details, avoiding cluttered lists
 - **Customizable Commands**: Check for contests today, tomorrow, or get a full list
 - **Smart Filtering**: Only sends reminders for contests that are at least 6 hours away when checking today's contests
-- **Multiple Data Sources**: Uses both Codeforces API and Clist.by for reliable contest information
+- **Multiple Data Sources**: Uses Codeforces API and multiple sources for AtCoder (Clist.by, direct website scraping, and AtCoder Problems API)
 - **Localized Time Display**: Shows contest times in your preferred timezone (e.g., Bangladesh time)
-- **Optimized for Railway Deployment**: Includes health checks and monitoring
+- **Optimized for Railway Deployment**: Includes health checks and monitoring with automatic port selection
 - **Automatic Scheduling**: Refreshes contest information daily
+- **Resilient Architecture**: Multiple fallback methods for fetching contest data

 ## Bot Commands

-- `!contests` - Show a list of all upcoming contests
+- `!contests` - Show a list of all upcoming contests (next 7 days by default)
 - `!today` - Check if there are any contests happening today
 - `!tomorrow` - Check if there are any contests scheduled for tomorrow
+- `!atcoder` - Show upcoming AtCoder contests specifically (looking ahead 60 days)
 - `!setup-reminders` - Manually set up contest reminders
 - `!health` - Check the bot's connection status to various services
 - `!help` - Show a list of available commands